-You will get your card stamped at the reception of the hotel (enter the building/walls and it is on the left hand side) and you should also get a sandwich for the rest of the trip or for your nightly stay.
-Speaking of accommodation, you will have an option of very affordable beds and rooms.
-The price is just 20-25 KM per person.
+You will get your card stamped at the reception of the hotel (enter the building and it is on the left hand side) and you should also get some snacks for the rest of the trip or for your nightly stay.
+Speaking of accommodation, you will have an option of staying at very affordable rooms.

 CP8 846 km – JAHORINA

 Jahorina is a mountain and ski resort located near the municipality of Pale, Sarajevo.
 Part of the Dinaric Alps, it has a summit elevation of 1916 meters and presents the highest point of B-HARD Ultra Race route.
 Jahorina hosted the Women’s alpine skiing events of the 1984 Winter Olympics and 2019 EYOF.

 Road to CP8 will definitely separate men from the boys.
 Straight out of Višegrad you need to tackle a 17 km climb with 50 bends and over 1000 m of elevation gain, then, a bit later on, a 21 km climb up to 1170 m/alt awaits you, followed by a hairpin-riddled downhill section.
 Only then will you be presented with a 16 km climb up to Cima Coppi of the route @ 1670 m, with a very steep last km.
 You will be very glad to have reached CP8 and enjoy a nice refreshment at Guesthouse Rajska Vrata (The Gate of Heaven).

 Make sure to actually reach the end of asphalt first – which is the actual electronic checkpoint – with a huge Strava-logo-looking sculpture overlooking the valley that you’ve just come from, prior to descending a couple of hundred meters to the restaurant: